USNS Private John R. Towle: U.S. Navy service

-Between 1950 and 1955, the Victory ship, assigned to the Military Sea Transportation Service and manned by a civil service crew, continued cargo operations in the Pacific Ocean.
+Between 1950 and 1955, the Victory ship, assigned to the Military Sea Transportation Service and crewed by the civil service, continued cargo operations in the Pacific Ocean.

 Antarctic and Arctic Operations

 Then reassigned to the Military Sea Transportation Service in the Atlantic, she began preparations for her first Antarctic resupply mission.
 During the southern summers of 1956–57, 1957–58, 1959–60, and 1960–61 she steamed south to deliver cargo to McMurdo Sound.
 On 20 January 1957, when delivering supplies, the then master of the vessel Capt John C Nissen-Wiis helped commemorate the opening of New Zealand's Scott's Base together with Sir Edmund Hillary and other dignitaries at Pram Point, Antarctica.

 The ship made annual visits to Greenland to resupply the US Air Force base in Thule and Sonderstrom.

 Needed elsewhere, the ice-strengthened AK did not return to Antarctic waters until the 1963–64 season.
 Since then, however, and into 1970, she returned annually to support the military and civilian personnel working there.
 She was active in Antarctic re-supply as late as March 1980.